Paramount Pictures: Famous Players–Lasky

-Lasky's original studio (a.k.a.
-"The Barn") as it appeared in the mid-1920s.
+Lasky's original studio, a.k.a.
+"The Barn", in the mid-1920s.
 The Taft building, built in 1923, is visible in the background.

 Because Zukor believed in stars, he signed and developed many of the leading early stars, including Mary Pickford, Marguerite Clark, Pauline Frederick, Douglas Fairbanks, Gloria Swanson, Rudolph Valentino, and Wallace Reid.
 With so many important players, Paramount was able to introduce "block booking", which meant that an exhibitor who wanted a particular star's films had to buy a year's worth of other Paramount productions.
 It was this system that gave Paramount a leading position in the 1920s and 1930s, but which led the government to pursue it on antitrust grounds for more than twenty years.